 It’s a good precaution to take, states Devin Minior, M.D., medical director of Banner Urgent Care, which has locations throughout the West Valley, including Glendale, Peoria, Surprise, Sun City West, Goodyear and Avondale.

 “It really provides a way for parents, students and teachers to make sure that the kids who are out there playing are ready to do so,’’ he said.
-“Kids always think of themselves as indestructible but it’s good to know that they are [in the] right condition for school sports.’’
+“Kids always think of themselves as indestructible but it’s good to know that they are right condition for school sports.’’

 Banner Urgent Care provides sports physicals that look at a student’s medical history, as well as evaluate cardiac, lung and neurological functions.
 An electrocardiogram, EKG, may also be used to monitor their heart’s electrical activity.